 Specific Heat Capacity

-The specific heat capacity of a substance is the amount of energy needed to change the temperature of 1 kg of the substance by 1 degree Celsius.
-Different substances have different specific heat capacities, for example, liquid has a specific heat capacity of 4181 joules/kg degrees C, oxygen has a specific heat capacity of 918 joules/kg degrees C and lead has a specific heat capacity of 128 joules/kg degrees C.
+The specific heat capacity (c) of a substance is the amount of energy needed to change the temperature of 1 kg of the substance by 1 unit of temperature.
+Different substances have different specific heat capacities, for example, water has a specific heat capacity of 4,181 joules/kg degrees C, oxygen has a specific heat capacity of 918 joules/kg degrees C, and lead has a specific heat capacity of 128 joules/kg degrees C.

 Heat Energy Calculator

 To calculate the energy required to raise the temperature of a known mass of a substance, you use the specific heat formula:

 Q = m × c × ΔT

 Q is the energy transferred in joules, m is the mass of the substances in kg, c is the specific heat capacity in J/kg degrees C, and ΔT is the temperature change in degrees C in the specific heat formula.

 Imagine 100 g of an acid was mixed with 100 g of an alkali, which resulted in the temperature increase from 24 degrees C to 32 degrees C.